SungJJinKang/Fast_Runtime_Type_Casting_cpp/README.md

 # Fast Runtime Type Casting

+Some platforms' compilers don't support RTTI.
+You need alternative.
 This library give you C++ Fast Runtime Type Casting faster than dynamic_cast ( inspired by Unreal Engine's Type Casting ).

 This library is for explaining algorithm.